onelettershor2/infiniteFlightJava/README.md

 DataObject - Used to store data retrived from the Connect API
    - Stores all data types, but only one will be accurate based on the API result
    - It can store a boolean, int, float, double, String, and long
-   - to get the type of data it is storing, use: DataObject.getDataType() which will return a corresponding integer based off the Offical Infinite Flight Docs
+   - to get the type of data it is storing, use: DataObject.getDataType() which will return a corresponding integer based off the offical Infinite Flight Docs
    - to get the data stored within the object, use: DataObject.getData{INTEGER}() INTEGER being the corresponding data type stored
 ```
 ```
 ManifestObject - Stores a single manifest entry in it
-   - Stores Path(path), ID(id), and Data Type (type)
+   - Stores Path(path), ID(id), and Data Type(type)
    - to get the path, use: ManifestObject.getPath()
    - to get the id, use: ManifestObject.getID()
    - to get the type, use: ManifestObject.getType()